 There are separate laws for Indians who have settled abroad.
-If you’re moving abroad for employment or want to shift back to India, you need to know about these rules.
+If you’re moving abroad for employment or moving back to India, you need to know about these rules.
 These rules determine how you’ll be taxed for your income and under what circumstances you can stay in the country.
-In this article, we’ll explain the definition of NRI and some of the acts that govern them.
+In this article, we’ll explain the definition of a nonresident Indian (NRI) and some of the acts that govern them.

 On the other hand, PIOs are people who are foreign citizens but once held an Indian passport.
-If they were born abroad to Indian parents or parents who once held an Indian passport, they would qualify for PIO, but not for NRI status.
+If they were born abroad to Indian parents or parents who once held an Indian passport, they would qualify for PIO status, but not for NRI status.

 Another term that is used is OCI, which stands for Overseas Citizens of India.
 This is a type of permanent residency offered to People of Indian Origin and allows them to live and get employment in India.
 This does not, however, make them citizens of India.

-FEMA (Foreign Exchange Management Act) Act provides a legal framework to understand the definition of NRI.
-In the legal context of FEMA, NRI is limited to the tax status of an Indian citizen who is living abroad.
+The Foreign Exchange Management Act (FEMA) provides a legal framework to understand the definition of NRI.
+In the legal context of FEMA, an NRI is limited to the tax status of an Indian citizen who is living abroad.
 He can also be a PIO.
-Under the FEMA Act, the length of the stay is uncertain, which can be because of personal or professional reasons.
+Under FEMA, the length of the stay is uncertain, which can be because of personal or professional reasons.

 - The taxable Indian income exceeds ₹15 Lakhs for a calendar year.